If you’re a book lover, you need to add these 15 amazing Edinburgh bookshops to your list of places to visit!

 Without further ado, here’s my guide to the best bookshops in Edinburgh:

 If you’re looking for second hands books, Edinburgh’s Armchair Books is a must.
-It is hands down my favourite bookshop in Edinburgh.
+It’s one of my favourite bookshops in Edinburgh.
 Indeed, it is one of my favourite secondhand bookshops of all time!

 I actually visited Armchair Books more than once during my trip to Edinburgh, the first time by myself on an early morning wander.
 The second as I shoved a friend through the door, insisting she needed to see it.